-• The Office of Student Retention and Success also coordinates the ASPIRE (Associate of Science, Prepared, Informed, Ready, Educated) program, a student success and leadership program for Associate in Science students.
-The ASPIRE program begins with ASPIRE Camp, held in the summer for incoming freshmen.
+• The Office of Student Retention and Success also coordinates the ASPIRE (All Students Prepared, Informed, Ready and Educated) program, a student success and leadership program.
+The ASPIRE program begins with ASPIRE Camp, held in the summer.
 ASPIRE II meetings are held monthly throughout the academic year and address topics such as Student Success, Career Success, Community Service and Leadership Development.